peppedilillo/grb-trigger-algorithms/grb-trigger-algorithms/data/README.md

-Here you are supposed to put the dataset from [Zenodo](https://doi.org/10.5281/zenodo.8334676).
-Take a look at the main README file.
+Here you are supposed to put the dataset from Zenodo, see the main README in the root folder.
-This folder structure should look something like this:
+After downloading the dataset, this folder structure should look something like this:

 ```
 grb-trigger-algorithm